 QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
-CYN's annual earnings growth rate over the past five years of 13.56% fails this test.
+CYN's annual earnings growth rate over the past five years of 53.50% passes this test.

 EARNINGS CONSISTENCY: [PASS]

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
-CYN, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 0.50, 2.36, 3.21, 3.84, 3.99, passes this criterion.
-The one dip is considered acceptable, as earnings quickly rebounded after the decline.
+CYN, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 2.36, 3.21, 3.84, 3.99, 4.26, passes this criterion, as EPS have continually increased.